Abuhajer/reading-notes/read2.md

  the first thing we need to appreciate with linux is that under the hood, **everything is actually a file** your keyboard is a file , your monitor is a file ,for the system.

-so to know about system, Under Linux the system actually ignores the extension and looks inside the file to determine what type of file it is.
+So to know about system, Under Linux the system actually ignores the extension and looks inside the file to determine what type of file it is.
 So for instance I could have a file myself.png which is a picture of me.
 I could rename the file to myself.txt or just myself and Linux would still happily treat the file as an image file.

 so lets say about linux its
 1. Linux is Case Sensitive